SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_slides.md

     * A variable is a mechanism to hold a value and refer to it by its name, or a way to modify how some commands behave - variables can also be one dimensional arrays (lists)
-    * An expression allows to perform simple arithmetic or use commands to create values held by variables (for example: set the variable `num` to hold the number of lines in a file).
+    * An expression allows a user to perform simple arithmetic or use commands to create values held by variables (for example: set the variable `num` to hold the number of lines in a file).